Be Part of a Science-Education Excellence Initiative

 –

-Who Can Participate?
-Middle school students (grades 6, 7, and 8) and their dedicated teachers
+Eligible Students: Middle school students (Grades 6, 7, and 8)

 Application Fee: None

-Eligible Applicants: School leadership, teachers, and school coaches are invited to apply on behalf of middle-school students.
+Who Can Apply: School leadership, teachers, and coaches are encouraged to apply on behalf of students.

 Event host